AutomateThePlanet/Bellatrix-Documentation/docs/api-automation/create-simple-get-request.md

 ```csharp
 var client = App.GetApiClientService();
 ```
-Use Bellatrix App class to get a web client instance.
+Use BELLATRIX App class to get a web client instance.
 We use it to make requests.
 ```csharp
 var response = client.Get<Albums>(request);
 ```
 Use generic **Get** method to make a GET request.
 In the **<> **brackets we place the type of the response.
-Bellatrix will automatically convert the JSON or XML response to the specified type.
+BELLATRIX will automatically convert the JSON or XML response to the specified type.
 ```csharp
 Assert.AreEqual(10, response.Data.AlbumId);
 ```